san regis hotel paris

 Cheval Blanc, Les Halles

-Another recent opening in the City of Light, luxury lifestyle conglomerate LVMH launched its latest Cheval Blanc outpost late last year, slap-bang on Pont-Neuf, facing the artsy Left Bank.
+Another recent opening in the City of Light, luxury lifestyle conglomerate LVMH launched its latest Cheval Blanc outpost slap-bang on Pont-Neuf, facing the artsy Left Bank.
 The former home of luxury Art Deco department store La Samaritaine, each space has been painstakingly redesigned by Peter Marino with a restrained luxury that epitomises the notion of Parisian elegance, with LVMH megabrands everywhere from the sharp Patou-designed uniforms to the blissfully serene Dior spa on the hotel’s ground floor.

-Home to four restaurants, including Plénitude – helmed by three Michelin-starred chef Arnaud Donckele, the first Langosteria to open outside of Milan, an all-day cocktail bar-come-brasserie aptly named Le Tout-Paris, and a Rossano Ferretti Salon, guests may find it harder than expected to leave this well-appointed haven.
+Home to four restaurants, including Plénitude – helmed by three Michelin-starred chef Arnaud Donckele – the first Langosteria to open outside of Milan, an all-day cocktail bar-come-brasserie aptly named Le Tout-Paris, and a Rossano Ferretti Salon, guests may find it harder than expected to leave this well-appointed haven.

 Four Seasons Hotel George V, 8th Arrondissement